bluepilledgreat/Roblox-DeployHistory-Tracker/README.md

 # Roblox has rolled out private channels and broke tracking for most channels.
 # Channel version tracking is disabled.
-# The flag list will still be maintained.
+# The channel list will still be maintained.

 # Roblox-DeployHistory-Tracker